-Domain: Instructional Effectiveness Directions ction & Teacher provides Teacher provides clear instruction and direction.
-1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior

-Instruction, When instruction, directions and directions or procedures are not procedures are provided or are inaccurate or initially confusing.
-When confusing to instruction/directions students, teacher are initially does not inaccurate or appropriately or successfully correct confusing to students, does not and clarify. offer clarifying instruction or directions.
-Attempts to give students directions Does not give for transitions but students directions does not plan for for transitions and transitions. does not plan for transitions.
-Spoken language is audible and written Spoken language is language is legible. inaudible or written Usage of both language is illegible.
-Spoken or written basic errors language contains errors of grammar or inappropriate, vague, or used incorrectly causing students to be confused.
+Domain: Instructional Effectiveness Dimension: Clear Instruction & Directions reacher pr ovides clear mistruc 1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Instruction, directions and procedures are not provided or are confusing.
+When instruction/directions are initially inaccurate or confusing to students, does not offer clarifying instruction or directions.
+When instruction, directions or procedures are inaccurate or initially confusing to students, teacher does not appropriately or successfully correct and clarify.
+Provides instruction, directions and procedures in a variety of delivery modes, e.g., verbal, modeling, visual, demonstration, etc., that are accurate, clearly stated / presented and relate to the learning objectives.
+Provides instruction, directions and procedures in a variety of delivery modes that are accurate and clear Teacher anticipates possible student misunderstanding and/or confusion and incorporates relevant clarifications in the initial directions and Uses all of the characteristics of Levels 3 and 4.
+Facilitates students in constructing their own understanding of how the directions relate to the learning objectives.
+Plans for smooth, structured transitions between lessons and instructional activities Does not give students directions for transitions and does not plan for transitions.
+Attempts to give students directions for transitions but does not plan for transitions.
+Gives students directions for transitions and includes transitioning in the planning process to optimize academic learning time. instructions.
+Gives clear directions for transitions between lessons and between instructional activities while optimizing academic learning time. instructional activities and gives clear, concise directions to accomplish same while optimizing academic learning time.
+Spoken and written language is correct and conforms to Spoken language is inaudible or written language is illegible.
+Spoken or written language contains errors of grammar or syntax.
+Vocabulary may be inappropriate, vague, or used incorrectly causing students to be confused.

-syntax.
-Vocabulary

-may be

 Spoken language is audible and written language is legible.
 Usage of both demonstrates many basic errors (mispronunciation, misspelled words, etc.).
 Vocabulary is correct, but limited, or is not appropriate to the students' ages or backgrounds.

-Provides instruction, directions and procedures in a variety of delivery modes, e.g., verbal, modeling, visual, demonstration, etc., that are accurate, clearly stated / presented and relate to the learning objectives.

-Gives students directions for transitions and includes transitioning in the planning process to optimize academic learning time.

 Uses spoken and written language that is clear and correct, conforms to standard English, vocabulary, and is appropriate to students' ages and interests.

-Provides instruction, directions and procedures in a variety of delivery modes that are accurate and clear.-

-Teacher anticipates possible student misunderstanding and/or confusion and incorporates relevant clarifications in the initial directions and instructions.

-Gives clear directions for transitions between lessons and between instructional activities while optimizing academic learning time.

 Spoken and written language is clear and correct and conforms to standard English.
 Vocabulary is appropriate to the students' ages and interests.
-Teacher finds opportunities to extend students' vocabularies.
+Teacher finds opportunities to extend students' vocabularies. standard English.

-Uses all of the characteristics of Levels 3 and 4.

-Facilitates students in constructing their own understanding of how the directions relate to the learning objectives.

-Plans for smooth, structured transitions between lessons and instructional activities and gives clear, concise directions to accomplish same while optimizing academic learning time.

-Spoken and written language is correct and conforms to standard English.
 It is also expressive with well-chosen vocabulary that enriches the lesson and extends students' vocabularies.
 Teacher seizes opportunities to enhance learning by building vocabulary skills and experiences based on student interests or a spontaneous event.

-Dimension: Models
+Teacher provides clear instruction and direction.

-Teacher demonstrates / models the desired skill or process.

-1 Ineffective 2 Needs Improvement 3 Effective 4 Highly Effective 5 Superior Does not demonstrate or model the desired skill or process.
-Demonstration or modeling of the desired skill or process is infrequent and unclear to students.
-Provides demonstrations and modeling of the desired skill or process that are clear and precise to students.
-Demonstrations are clear and precise to students with anticipation and preemptive action to avoid possible students' misunderstanding.
-Demonstrations will match all characteristics of Level 4.
-Additionally, most students demonstrate the skill or process relating to the lesson's stated objective.
+Domain: Instructional Effectiveness Dimension: Models 12 Teacher demonstrates / models the desired skill or process.
+2 4 5 3 Ineffective Needs Effective Highly Effective Superior Improvement Does not Provides Demonstrations will Demonstration or Demonstrations are demonstrate or modeling of the demonstrations and clear and precise to match all model the desired desired skill or modeling of the students with characteristics of skill or process. process is infrequent desired skill or anticipation and Level 4.
+Additionally, and unclear to process that are clear preemptive action to most students students. and precise to avoid possible demonstrate the skill students. students' or process relating to misunderstanding. the lesson's stated objective.